Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 - **AudioHwControl**: receives control calling from the upper layer, and sets control information to the driver.

 The AudioHwRender/AudioHwCapture is managed by AudioHwAdapter interface.
 It is responsible for creating/destroying AudioHwRender/AudioHwCapture instance.
 AudioHwAdapter is a physical or virtual hardware to process audio stream.
-It contains a set of ports and pins as shown in Figure 1-10.
+It contains a set of ports and pins as shown in :ref:`audio_hw_adapter_example`.

 - **Port** – the stream input of the audio adapter is called “port”.